-If you did not have collision coverage on your motorcycle and someone else is negligent for causing the damage to your motorcycle, file a claim with the other vehicle’s insurance company.
+If you didn’t have collision coverage on your motorcycle and someone else is negligent for causing the damage to your motorcycle, file a claim with the other vehicle’s insurance company.

 You can file a claim with the other vehicle’s insurance company by calling the other vehicle’s insurance company or sending a letter stating that you are filing a claim.
-You can enclose a copy of the police report but do not have to.
+You can enclose a copy of the police report but you can start the claim with a police report.

-What If the Insurance Company Won’t Pay My Claim?
+What Should I Do if the Insurance Company Won’t Pay My Claim?

 If the person responsible for causing the accident doesn’t have collision coverage or their insurance company will not pay your claim, you will need to file a lawsuit.

-What Court Do I File a Lawsuit In?
+What Court Do I File a Lawsuit In for Motorcycle Damage?

-How Much Can I Sue For My Collision Damage?
+How Much Can I Sue for My Damage to My Motorcycle?

 If you were not injured and want to file a lawsuit only for damage to your motorcycle because you did not have collision coverage, you can file a lawsuit for: